 Another cool way to guide you through smart casual attire is by combining the smooth and the textures.
 The textured fabric such as wool, felt, tweed, double knit and woven jacquard.
 That would be a dinner jacket or a blazer along with denim jeans and suede boots.

 If you want to make a bold statement and carry a rugged look, smart casually then pair a black fitted t-shirt along with skinny denim jeans and black suede boots, and like a cherry on top put on a tan or mocha brown biker leather jacket.
-That is how you will rock a rugged smart casual style.
+That is how you will rock a rugged look.

 Polo All the Way!